mxrcochxvez/orderit/README.md

 # orderit

 My take of a mobile ordering platform.
+This React app uses State, Context, Consumers/Providers, Reducers, Stores, and was accomplished strictly with functional components.